Speakers

 Director of the Polish Institute of International Affairs

-Associate Professor at Royal Danish Defence College
+Associate Professor at the Institute for Strategy and War Studies at the Royal Danish Defence College

 Chairman of Foreign Affairs Committee at the Parliament (Seimas) of the Republic of Lithuania